johncol/botlens/README_NON_TECHNICAL.md

 ## Step 3: Get the code

 In Terminal, run these two commands one at a time:

+> If a popup appears asking to install developer tools, click **Install** and wait for it to finish.
+Then run the command again.

 ```
 git clone https://github.com/johncol/botlens